 What ages are eligible for the Weather Camp?

-Weather Camp is part of the UNL Big Red Camp Program for High School Level students.
+The UNL Weather Camp is now part of the UNL Big Red Camp Program for High School Level students.
 It has become a residential camp, i.e. the campers will spend the week on campus and stay overnight in our East Campus dorms.
 We are looking into whether we can include Middle School students in our Weather Camp

 Where is Weather Camp?